-I'm placing the above story here as for-the-thought, considering that Cooper-Dougie is dressed in a green jacket that is far too large for him, and that green of a similar color had aided him that day in his identifying Tony as a liar and immediately challenging him, which we can take as a variation of the Gawain story in which the green reminds him to be honest.
+Cooper-Dougie is dressed in a green jacket that is far too large for him.
+Green of a similar shade had aided him that day in his identifying Tony as a liar and immediately challenging him, which we can take as a variation of the Gawain story in which the green reminds him to be honest.
 We don't know yet how this open challenge will aid Cooper-Dougie, but the feeling is had that this will be too his benefit.

 In the old Twin Peaks, Cooper had once told Audrey that he had no secrets, and some of what has been going on in this Twin Peaks seems tied to the idea of fidelity, which I covered in parts one and two.
 Cooper-Dougie was tested and found to be faithful to Janey when he refused a kiss at the bathroom door.

 (1) The red door of the Jones' home.

 (2) As the doorbell chimes, we see Sonny Jim in bed, reading a book by nightlight.
 His blanket is blue covered with gold stars, which may remind of the casino's starry carpet and the "starry" cosmic sky through which Cooper plummeted.
 Sonny Jim's pajamas are covered with illustrations of cars.

 (3-4) We see the interior of the front door as there is a knock.
 We hear Janey yell out "Just a second" and she answers it.
 There stands Cooper-Dougie between two policemen.